bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 There will be a remote open-book examination consisting of a Moodle Quiz and programming assignments at the end of the term.

+### Lecture/Topic Notes

+Upload your personal Notes in Moodle to gain a maximum of additional 8% bonus.